-- the status of our operations in the particular taxing jurisdiction including whether we have commenced production from a commercial discovery; - whether a commercial discovery has resulted in significant proved reserves that have been independently verified; - the amounts and history of taxable income or losses in a particular jurisdiction; - projections of future taxable income, including the sensitivity of such projections to changes in production volumes and prices; - the existence, or lack thereof, of statutory limitations on the period that net operating losses may be carried forward in a jurisdiction; and - the creation and timing of future taxable income associated with the turn around of deferred tax liabilities in excess of deferred tax assets.
+- the status of our operations in the particular taxing jurisdiction including whether we have commenced production from a commercial discovery; - whether a commercial discovery has resulted in significant proved reserves that have been independently verified: - the amounts and history of taxable income or losses in a particular jurisdiction; - projections of future income, including the sensitivity of such projections to changes in production volumes and prices; - the existence, or lack thereof, of statutory limitations on the period that net operating losses may be carried forward in a jurisdiction; and - the creation and timing of future income associated with the turnaround of deferred tax liabilities in excess of deferred tax assets.

 Derivative Instruments and Hedging Activities.
 We utilize oil derivative contracts to mitigate our exposure to commodity price risk associated with our anticipated future oil production.
-These derivative contracts consist of three-way collars, swaps with calls and purchased puts.
-We also use interest rate swap contracts to mitigate our exposure to interest rate fluctuations related to our long-term debt.
+These derivative contracts consist of three-way collars, put options, call options and swaps.
+We also use interest rate derivative contracts to mitigate our exposure to interest rate fluctuations related to our long-term debt.
 Our derivative financial instruments are recorded on the balance sheet as either assets or a liabilities measured at fair value.
 We do not apply hedge accounting to our oil derivative contracts.
 Effective June 1, 2010, we discontinued hedge accounting on our interest rate swap contracts and accordingly the changes in the fair value of the instruments are recognized in earnings in the period of change.
-The effective portions of the discontinued hedges as of May 31, 2010, are included in accumulated other comprehensive income or loss ("AOCI") in the equity section of the accompanying consolidated balance sheets, and are being transferred to earnings when the hedged transactions settle.
+The effective portions of the discontinued hedges as of May 31, 2010, were included in accumulated other comprehensive income or loss ("AOCI") in the equity section of the accompanying consolidated balance sheets, and were transferred to earnings when the hedged transactions settled.